bl-sdk/bl-sdk.github.io/faq/index.md

 together.

 ## How do I use this with the plugin loader for OpenHotfixLoader/BL3HM/other dll mods?
-For convienience, the SDK zip comes with a plugin loader pre-packaged, the sdk itself is a plugin just like everything else.
+For convenience, the SDK zip comes with a plugin loader pre-packaged, the sdk itself is a plugin just like everything else.
 You can just throw these other mods into the `Plugins` folder, and everything should keep working as before.